pierrot-lc/website/supply/posts/2024-09-02_tuto-gnn/tuto-gnn.md

   - 2024-09-02
 ---

 Because I really love using JAX I had to use it for my latest project involving GNNs.
-On PyTorch you have many options to build your own GNNs, most notably [PyTorch Geometric][PyG] and [Deep Graph Library][DGL].
-But the graph ecosystem is not as developed in JAX, which means that I had to implement my own GNNs. *That's where the fun begins!*
+In PyTorch, you have many options to build your own GNNs, most notably [PyTorch Geometric][PyG] and [Deep Graph Library][DGL].
+But the graph ecosystem is not as developed in JAX, which means that I had to implement my own GNNs.

 I ended up with two approaches, either with the **adjacency matrix** or with the **edge list**.